jaamo/bottiapina/README.md

 1. Find a Discord channel you want to use and right click it to get the channel ID
 1. Use this site to obtain YouTube channel id https://commentpicker.com/youtube-channel-id.php
 1. Copy .env.example to .env and fill in Discord and YouTube parameters
+1. Run `source .venv/bin/activate` if you are using venv
 1. Install dependencies: `pip install discord.py google-api-python-client google-auth-oauthlib google-auth-httplib2 python-dotenv`
 1. Setup database: `python bottiapina-cli.py db-reset`
 1. Add YouTube channels: `python bottiapina-cli.py db-add-channel [channel id]`